muhammadasakha/skittles/README.md

 ## About me
 <img align="left" src="https://github.com/muhammadasakha/skittles/blob/master/images/IMG_20181226_132106.jpg"> Well I am flattered you are even here. <br/>

-So this is Muhammad Sakha and I'm a Fulbright Scholar (final year) at Carnegie Mellon University.
-Prior to CMU, I've worked in portolio management and project financing in Pakistan. <br/>
+Hi I'm Muhammad Sakha, a Fulbright Scholar (final year) at Carnegie Mellon University.
+Prior to CMU, I've worked in portfolio management and project financing in Pakistan. <br/>

-I mangaged primarily gratuity funds for our instituitional clients and raised debt funds through structured financing deals.
-Some of the work I've done would be struturing First Pakistan Microfinance Fund a _PKR 5B (US$36M)_ financing facility and managed gratuity funds amounting to PKR 4B ($25M). <br/>
+I managed primarily gratuity funds for our institutional clients and raised debt funds through structured financing deals.
+Some of the work I've done would be structuring First Pakistan Microfinance Fund a _PKR 5B (US$36M)_ financing facility and managed gratuity funds amounting to PKR 4B ($25M). <br/>

 As of late my interest has been more towards data analytics, so I worked on building [biodiversity maps](https://www.unbiodiversitylab.org/) for United Nations for COP25 summit and social media analytics for Sony PlayStation. <br/>

 I enjoy travelling (12 countries so far), playing football (soccer) and drawing amateur hand animation (not good).

 ## What I expect to learn
-My focus would be on larning open source tools especially QGIS as its geared with python.
+My focus would be on learning open source tools especially QGIS as its geared with python.
 Further I'd love to use Mapbox as I really liked its visualizations.
-You can see some of my work at [here](https://www.unbiodiversitylab.org/) where I worked on biodiversity maps for UN COP 25 sumit.
+You can see some of my work at [here](https://www.unbiodiversitylab.org/) where I worked on biodiversity maps for UN COP 25 summit.

 ## Portfolio
 Well here goes my portfolio.